grammyjs/website/site/docs/plugins/parse-mode.md

 const bot = new Bot("");

-// Install familiar reply variants to ctx bot.use(hydrateReply);
+// Install the plugin.

-// Sets default parse_mode for ctx.reply
+bot.use(hydrateReply);

-bot.api.config.use(parseMode("MarkdownV2"));
+// Set the default parse mode for ctx.reply. bot.api.config.use(parseMode("MarkdownV2"));

 bot.command("demo", async (ctx) => {